brendanconnolly/BlogPosts/RegressionManifesto/Regression_Behavior.md

+## What is Behavior?
+> the way in which something functions or operates

+## What are Bugs?
+> an unexpected defect, fault, flaw, or imperfection

 ## Behavior Over Bugs

 Testing new feature functionality can be an adventure.
 There may be clear cut expectations about how things *should* work, but its not unusual for testers to establish and work with developers and product team to define / refine the workflow.
 At the same time testers are attempting to stress the software an uncover and shake out bugs.